What is Ulcerative Colitis?

 - Dependency on conventional medications can be tapered off gradually and may also be stopped eventually.
 Hence, homeopathy also helps keep the patient safe from long term side-effects of conventional medications.

-- Homeopathic treatment is absolutely safe and free from side-effects.
+- Homeopathic treatment is absolutely safe and free from side effects.

-- Surgery can be avoided if timely homeopathic treatment is taken in a case of Ulcerative Colitis.
+- Surgery can be avoided if timely homeopathic treatment is taken in the case of Ulcerative Colitis.
 Early cases of Ulcerative colitis show better improvement with homeopathy compared to the ones in the later stages.